hirokoymj/gcp-study-note/study-app/README.md

 - MIGs - autoscaling- CPU, max/min,
 - Authentication - best practice
 - each VM that needs to call a Google API should run as a service account with the minimum permissions necessary.
+- how to login using Cloud Identity Proxy for VMAccess a paticular instance

 # VPC